brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ In this case for example, I'm using a color scheme created by Mozilla for their new dev tools.
 A lot a research went into picking these colours, to make them have very hight contrast.
 That doesn't mean that the brightness of your screen must always be a 100%.

 ^ Light themes are actually much more easy to read on a dimmed screen compared to dark ones.
 It's the brightness that hurts your eyes, not the contrast.

+^ I would really encourage you to just try it out for a week, I got used to a light theme in a few days, and since than never wanted to go back.

 ^ To recap: